-Hepatología is a medical and scientific journal published semiannually.
+Hepatología is a medical and scientific open access journal published semiannually.
 Hepatología is the dissemination tool of the Colombian Association of Hepatology for scientific and technological advances in the area of Hepatology.
 Through the topics addressed in Hepatología, training and ongoing education is available to those interested in this branch of medicine, whether they are students or professionals.

 The journal Hepatología publishes the knowledge and experiences of the members of the Colombian Association of Hepatology, undergraduate and graduate students of the different medical faculties in the country, Hepatology residents, and groups in public and private hospitals, among other professionals related to Hepatology, both in clinical and basic sciences.

-Fontan-associated liver disease
+Congestive liver disease